JohnMonteir0/JohnMonteir0/README.md

 - 👋 Hi, I’m @JohnMonteir0
 - I’m interested in Terraform, AWS, Azure and IaC
-- I have a degree in information security and I’m currently studying Bachelor of Information Technology and Postgraduate in Cloud Computing
+- I have a degree in information security and Postgraduate in Cloud Computing
 - I’m looking to practice some of my knowledge here

 <!---